Megatrends are global macro forces that will transform business, the marketplaces that they operate in, and society at large.

 By 2020, there will be seven times as many connected devices on the planet as people.
 (Source: 2020: Preparing for a Decade of Change and Transformation)

 AI encompasses a variety of different methods.
 AI researcher Pedro Domingos explains that there are five basic approaches to machine learning, from neural nets that mimic the brain, to support vector machines that classify different types of information and graphical models that use a more statistical approach.
 (Source: Four Things Every Leader Should Know About Applying Artificial Intelligence To Business – Innovation Excellence published 01/11/2018)

+- Artificial intelligence will destroy some forms of work and create new forms of work.
+No-one knows for sure what the net effect on jobs will be.
+But the skills required to succeed in the future will be different.
 The invention of the wheel in about 5,000 BC meant that you needed fewer people to move a heavy stone block.
 Instead of making the rest redundant, they simply started moving more and larger stones.
-The same can be said for steam power, electricity, and computing power, and there is little reason to believe that the same will not be true of artificial intelligence, and whatever follows it.
+The same can be said for steam power, electricity, and computing power.
+And there is little reason to believe that the same will not be true of artificial intelligence, and whatever follows it.

 Emerging business models

 There is a gradual shift from business models predicated on selling products to business models predicated on service subscriptions, shared ownership and rental:

 - Netflix and Spotify allow members to pay a monthly fee for streaming access to their film and music libraries.